-Chromatin Immunoprecipitation
+Chromatin immunoprecipitation

-Freshly harvested seed from wild type and ice1-2 pICE1:ICE1-GFP or wild type Columbia plants were grown under standard long-day greenhouse conditions were surface-sterilized for 3 minutes in bleach and washed at least four times with sterile water.
-Sterile seeds were plated out onto filter paper in petri dishes containing 20 μM paclobutrazol (Sigma Aldrich cat. no. 46046).
-The petri dishes were sealed with micropore tape and incubated in 12 : 12 h white light (80-100 μmol m-2 s-1) : dark light regime at 22°C in a Sanyo MLR growth cabinet (Panasonic) for 24hrs.
-Glass microscope slides were used to squeeze seeds until the embryos were forced from the endosperm and seed coat, all of which were collected into a 50ml tube.
-An endosperm and seed coat enriched fraction was obtained by spinning these mechanically disrupted seeds at 4000 rpm for 10 minutes in 40% sucrose (w/v), which separates embryos from endosperm and/or seed coat and intact seeds.
-Embryos were discarded and the endosperm enriched fractions were rinsed with sterile distilled water to remove the sucrose and fixed in 1% formaldehyde for 10 minutes under vacuum.
-Fixed tissues were quenched with a final concentration of 125mM glycine under vacuum for five minutes and rinsed at least three times with sterile distilled water before being flash frozen in liquid nitrogen.
-Isolation and shearing of chromatin, and immunoprecipitation of GFP enriched fractions were all performed as described elsewhere (Keily et al., 2013) using primers described in Supplemental Table 1.
+Freshly harvested seeds from wild-type and ice1-2 pICE1:ICE1-GFP or wild-type Col-0 plants were grown under standard long-day greenhouse conditions, surface-sterilised for 3 min in bleach and washed at least four times with sterile water.
+Sterile seeds were plated onto filter paper in Petri dishes containing 20 μM paclobutrazol (Sigma Aldrich, cat. no. 46046).
+The Petri dishes were sealed with micropore tape and incubated in a 12-h:12-h white light (80-100 μmol m-2 sec-1):dark light regime at 22°C in a Sanyo MLR growth cabinet (Panasonic) for 24 h.
+Glass microscope slides were used to squeeze seeds until the embryos were forced from the endosperm and seed coat, all of which were collected in a 50-ml tube.
+A fraction enriched in endosperm and seed coat was obtained by spinning these mechanically disrupted seeds at 3000 g for 10 min in 40% sucrose (w/v), which separates embryos from endosperm and/or seed coat and intact seeds.
+Embryos were discarded and the endosperm-enriched fractions were rinsed with sterile distilled water to remove the sucrose and fixed in 1% formaldehyde for 10 min under a vacuum.
+Fixed tissues were quenched with a final concentration of 125 mm glycine under a vacuum for 5 min and rinsed at least three times with sterile distilled water before being flash frozen in liquid nitrogen.
+Isolation and shearing of chromatin and immunoprecipitation of GFPenriched fractions were all performed as described elsewhere (Keily et al., 2013) using primers described in Table S1.